Blendify/blender-manual/blender_docs/manual/game_engine/camera/dome.rst

-Each line is compound of *x* *y* *u* *v* *i* (x,y) are the normalized screen coordinates (u,v) texture coordinates *i* a multiplicative intensity factor
+Each line is compound of *x* *y* *u* *v* *i* (x,y) are the normalized screen coordinates (u,v) texture coordinates *i* a multiplicative intensity factor.

-*x* varies from -screen aspect to screen aspect varies from -1 to 1 *u* and *v* vary from 0 to 1*i* ranges from 0 to 1, if negative do not draw that mesh node
+*x* varies from -screen aspect to screen aspect varies from -1 to 1 *u* and *v* vary from 0 to 1*i* ranges from 0 to 1, if negative do not draw that mesh node.

 - You need to create the file and add it to the Text Editor in order to select it as your Warp Mesh data file.